LlewBach/cydymiaith/TESTING.md

 2) Click 'Reset Password'.
 A flash message should display "A confirmation email has been sent".
 3) Find the email from cydymiaith@gmail.com in your inbox with the subject 'Password Reset Request'.
 4) Open the email and click the link.
 The user should be taken to Cydymiaith's Reset Password page.
-5) Enter the Email and New Password, and click 'Reset Password'.
+5) Enter the New Password, and click 'Reset Password'.
 The user should be sent back to the profile page and a flash message should display "Your password has been reset".
 6) Log out and log back in with the new password.
 Log in should succeed.

 Test result: Pass